History, tourist information, and nearby accommodation

 The Carew Arms

 The local pub is the Carew Arms, a Grade II listed traditional inn built in the middle of the 17th century.
-It was recorded as The Lions or 3 Lions, in 1747 and was renamed The Carew arms in 1824.
-The inn signs dates to the early 19th century, probably from the time of the name change, and hangs from a wrought-iron support.
+It was recorded as The Lions or Three Lions, in 1747 and was renamed The Carew Arms in 1824.
+The inn sign dates to the early 19th century, probably from the time of the name change, and hangs from a wrought-iron support.

 Across from the Carew Arms is the village cross, built in the 14th century and restored in the 19th century.
 The cross shaft stands on a stepped base.
 The shaft is octagonal and rises to a Greek cross.